supremeimposter/My-Vault/TheoryOfComputation/Regular Languages and Finite Automata/Deterministic Finite Automata.md

 - For a regular language, there can be infinite number of DFAs.
 - A DFA accepts unique regular language.
+- In a minimal DFA, there are no unreachable states.

 > [!think]
 > Out of the infinite number of DFAs for a regular language, which of them has minimum number of states.